SpardaMarco/Haskell-Compiler/README.md

 ### Functions

-In order to facilitate the parsing of the program, we started by implementing a **lexer** auxiliary function that splits the given string into a list of **Tokens**.
+In order to streamline the parsing of the program, we started by implementing a **lexer** auxiliary function that splits the given string into a list of **Tokens**.
 This function will then be used along with the **buildData** function to build the corresponding list of **Stms**.

 The **lexer** function is defined as follows: